-- Outsourcing of critical or important operational functions or activities shall not be undertaken in such a way as to lead to any of the following: - materially impairing the quality of the system of governance; - unduly increasing the operational risk; - undermining continuous and satisfactory service to contracting parties. - Outsourcing of the activitoes/functions must not impair the ability of ASF to monitor the compliance of the undertaking with its obligations; - Responsibility for outsourced activities / functions is always the responsibility of OMNIASIG VIG, including in the case of intragroup outsourcing;
+- Outsourcing of critical or important operational functions or activities shall not be undertaken in such a way as to lead to any of the following: - materially impairing the quality of the system of governance; - unduly increasing the operational risk;

+• undermining continuous and satisfactory service to contracting parties.

+- Outsourcing of the activities/functions must not impair the ability of ASF to monitor the compliance of the undertaking with its obligations; - Responsibility for outsourced activities / functions is always the responsibility of OMNIASIG VIG, including in the case of intragroup outsourcing or chain outsourcing, OMNIASIG VIG remaining obliged to fulfill all obligations in relation to insurers / contractors;

-After effectively implementing an outsourcing contract, OMNIASIG VIG's responsible department(s) regularly reviews the effectiveness and adequacy of its controls in monitoring the performance of the service provider and in managing the risks involved in the outsourced activity, function or process.
+After effectively implementing an outsourcing contract, OMNIASIG VIG's responsible department(s) regularly review(s) the effectiveness and adequacy of its controls in monitoring the performance of the service provider and in managing the risks involved in the outsourced activity, function or process.